couchbaselabs/rosmar/README.md

 The special URL `rosmar:/?mode=memory` opens an ephemeral in-memory database.
 Don't hardcode that URL; use the constant `InMemoryURL` instead.

 > Note: The directory contains the SQLite database file `rosmar.sqlite` plus SQLite side files.
 But its contents should be considered opaque.

+### Bucket Persistence

+For in memory buckets, closing a bucket does not delete the bucket from memory, representing how Couchbase Server would not delete the bucket.
+In order to delete the bucket from memory, call `Bucket.CloseAndDelete`.

 ### Metadata Purging